staghuntrpg/RPG/GridWorld/README.md

     In Escalation, two agents appear randomly and one grid lights up at the initialization.
 If two agents step on the lit grid simultaneously, each agent can gain 1 point, and the lit grid will go out with an adjacent grid lighting up.
 Both agents can gain 1 point again if they step on the next lit grid together.
 But if one agent steps off the path, the other agent will *lose* 0.9L points, where L is the current length of stepping together, and the game is over.
 Another option is that two agents choose to step off the path simultaneously, neither agent will be punished, and the game continues.

-The Monster-Hunt and Escalation tasks are implemented according to the Markov Stag-hunt and Coordinated Escalation tasks, which are proposed in the paper "Prosocial learning agents solve generalized Stag Hunts better than selfish ones" [(https://arxiv.org/abs/1709.02865)](https://arxiv.org/abs/1709.02865) for the first time.
+The Monster-Hunt and Escalation tasks are implemented according to the Markov Stag-hunt and Coordinated Escalation tasks, which are firstly proposed in the paper "Prosocial learning agents solve generalized Stag Hunts better than selfish ones" [(https://arxiv.org/abs/1709.02865)](https://arxiv.org/abs/1709.02865).

 ## Usage